-Myra G. Batchelder is a nonprofit leader with over 15 years experience.
-She led programs and projects and worked on policy and advocacy efforts at state, national, and international nonprofits for over a decade, with a focus on sexual and reproductive health, rights, and justice and economic justice.
+Myra Batchelder is a nonprofit leader with over 18 years of experience.
+For a decade, she led programs and projects at state, national, and international nonprofits with a focus on policy and advocacy efforts around sexual and reproductive health, rights, and justice and economic justice.
 In 2012, she launched her own consulting company.
-Over the past six years, she has consulted with global, national, and local nonprofits and foundations, with a concentration in women’s rights and sexual and reproductive health, rights, and justice.
-Her clients include: Women Deliver, Center for Reproductive Rights, Reproductive Health Technologies Project, American College of Obstetricians and Gynecologists, Ipas, New Venture Fund, What Works for Women and Girls, Leadership Matters Consulting, Political Research Associates, and Ibis Reproductive Health.
+Myra Batchelder Consulting, LLC works with nonprofits, B corps, foundations, and other entities on the global, national, state, and local levels.
+The work focuses on advocacy, policy analysis, program development, strategy, and grantmaking on a wide range of social justice issues, including gender equity, economic justice, and sexual and reproductive health, rights, and justice.
+Some of her clients include: Women Deliver, Center for Reproductive Rights, Reproductive Health Technologies Project, American College of Obstetricians and Gynecologists, Ipas, New Venture Fund, What Works for Women and Girls, Leadership Matters Consulting, Political Research Associates, and Ibis Reproductive Health.

 Myra is active in her community.
-She was elected in 2018 as a County Committee member for the Kings County Democratic Party to represent Election 71, Assembly District 57.
+In 2018, she was elected as a County Committee member for the Kings County Democratic Party to represent Election 71, Assembly District 57.
 She also founded and leads a monthly support group for Brooklyn-based consultants and entrepreneurs.

 Myra holds a MPA from Harvard Kennedy School, BA from Sarah Lawrence College, and spent her junior year of college at Oxford University.
 Myra grew up in rural Michigan, and now lives in Brooklyn, NY.